sally20921/All4Depth/README.md

 ```
 - You can optionally provide the image shape with the flag `--image_shape`.

+- If you are working on a remote server, you can view your image via
+`./imgcat kitti.png` in the assets folder.

 #### Training

 - Training can be done by passing your `.yaml` config file.